DMParker1/DMParker1/README.md

-# Daniel M. Parker, PhD, CGEOG, FN'25
+# Daniel M. Parker, PhD, CGeog, FN'25

 *Connecting data and stories from the field with data from sky and space to understand disease and society.*